-Offender funds are recorded in the Offender’s Trust Fund Account which is used to record all deposits,
+Offender funds are recorded in the Offender’s Trust Fund Account which is used to record all deposits, withdrawals, and purchases.

 and money orders will remain in the offender’s property.

-When funds are received at the Lobby Kiosk, a receipt will be given to the person leaving the funds.
+- When funds are received at the Lobby Kiosk, a receipt will be given to the person leaving the funds.
 The funds will then be

 recorded in the Offender’s Trust Fund Account.
-No checks or money orders will be
+No checks or money orders will be accepted.

-outstanding medical fees.
+medical fees.
 These funds will not be released at the time of your release.

-If you feel there is a discrepancy as to the amount of funds recorded in your account, you should address the problem to the Commissary Officer by filling out a Request to Staff Member form or the Jail Administration by phone or request.
+- If you feel there is a discrepancy as to the amount of funds recorded in your account, you should address the problem to the

+Accounts Clerk by filling out a Request to Staff Member form or the Jail Administration by phone or request.

 Indigent Offenders (No Funds)

-In the event that an offender receives funds in his/her account, the price of the indigent orders will
+- In the event that an offender receives funds in his/her account, the price of the indigent orders will

 Commissary is a privilege, not a right.
 It is intended solely for the comfort and

 Commissary services are scheduled as follows:

+week.
 The order will be turned in as scheduled above.

-Commissary orders will list the item wanted by number, quantity, and price for those items.
+- Commissary orders will list the item wanted by number, quantity, and price for those items.
 The item

-numbers and price are from the list of approved commissary items available in each Pod.
+numbers and price are from the list of approved commissary items available in each pod.

-If you do not use your commissary slip, it is your responsibility to destroy the slip to prevent
+- If you do not use your commissary slip, it is your responsibility to destroy the slip to prevent

 unauthorized use.
 The Greene County Jail does not assume responsibility for your order slip.

-In order to maintain cleanliness and sanitary conditions, you will be provided a bin in which to hold
+- In order to maintain cleanliness and sanitary conditions, you will be provided a bin in which to hold

 your personal items.
 Consumable items that over flow the bin will be destroyed.
 Other personal items will be placed in your property.

-Offenders are allowed to order regular commissary items, but will have a spending cap weekly to purchase
+- Offenders are allowed to order regular commissary items, but will have a spending cap weekly to purchase

-friends/family make deposits into other offender’s accounts.
+make deposits into other offender’s accounts on their behalf.

-Trading of commissary items from one offender to another will not be allowed under any circumstances.
+- Trading of commissary items from one offender to another will not be allowed under any circumstances.

-Under no circumstances will commissary items be used for the purpose of gambling.
+- Under no circumstances will commissary items be used for the purpose of gambling.

-Offenders will not use commissary items to purchase favors or services from other offenders.
+- Offenders will not use commissary items to purchase favors or services from other offenders.

 in question depending on the severity of the violation.

-Any item removed from the original container and placed in any other container, and any container used
+- Any item removed from the original container and placed in any other container, and any container used

 for something other than it’s intended purpose will be considered contraband.